ansible/ansible/docsite/rst/guide_vagrant.rst

 pretty easy to do.

-Vagrant automatically creates an inventory file for each Vagrant machine in the same directory called ``vagrant_ansible_inventory_machinename``.
+Vagrant automatically creates an inventory file for each Vagrant machine in the same directory located under ``.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory``.
 It configures the inventory file according to the SSH tunnel that Vagrant automatically creates, and executes ``ansible-playbook`` with the correct username and SSH key options to allow access.
 A typical automatically-created inventory file may look something like this: